clean-css/clean-css/README.md

 new CleanCSS({
   format: {
     breaks: { // controls where to insert breaks
-      afterAtRule: true, // controls if a line break comes after an at-rule; e.g. `@charset`; defaults to `true`
+      afterAtRule: false, // controls if a line break comes after an at-rule; e.g. `@charset`; defaults to `false`
-      afterBlockBegins: true, // controls if a line break comes after a block begins; e.g. `@media`; defaults to `true`
+      afterBlockBegins: false, // controls if a line break comes after a block begins; e.g. `@media`; defaults to `false`
-      afterBlockEnds: true, // controls if a line break comes after a block ends, defaults to `true`
+      afterBlockEnds: false, // controls if a line break comes after a block ends, defaults to `false`
-      afterComment: true, // controls if a line break comes after a comment; defaults to `true`
+      afterComment: false, // controls if a line break comes after a comment; defaults to `false`
-      afterProperty: true, // controls if a line break comes after a property; defaults to `true`
+      afterProperty: false, // controls if a line break comes after a property; defaults to `false`
-      afterRuleBegins: true, // controls if a line break comes after a rule begins; defaults to `true`
+      afterRuleBegins: false, // controls if a line break comes after a rule begins; defaults to `false`
-      afterRuleEnds: true, // controls if a line break comes after a rule ends; defaults to `true`
+      afterRuleEnds: false, // controls if a line break comes after a rule ends; defaults to `false`
-      beforeBlockEnds: true, // controls if a line break comes before a block ends; defaults to `true`
+      beforeBlockEnds: false, // controls if a line break comes before a block ends; defaults to `false`
-      betweenSelectors: true // controls if a line break comes between selectors; defaults to `true` },
+      betweenSelectors: false // controls if a line break comes between selectors; defaults to `false` },
-    indentBy: 2, // controls number of characters to indent with; defaults to `2`
+    indentBy: 0, // controls number of characters to indent with; defaults to `0`
     indentWith: 'space', // controls a character to indent with, can be `'space'` or `'tab'`; defaults to `'space'`
     spaces: { // controls where to insert spaces
-      aroundSelectorRelation: true, // controls if spaces come around selector relations; e.g. `div > a`; defaults to `true`
+      aroundSelectorRelation: false, // controls if spaces come around selector relations; e.g. `div > a`; defaults to `false`
-      beforeBlockBegins: true, // controls if a space comes before a block begins; e.g. `.block {`; defaults to `true`
+      beforeBlockBegins: false, // controls if a space comes before a block begins; e.g. `.block {`; defaults to `false`
-      beforeValue: true // controls if a space comes before a value; e.g. `width: 1rem`; defaults to `true` }
+      beforeValue: false // controls if a space comes before a value; e.g. `width: 1rem`; defaults to `false` }
   }
 })